michaelnmmeyer/mascara/README.md

 [amalgamation](https://www.sqlite.org/amalgamation.html).
 Compile `mascara.c`
 together with your source code, and use the interface described in [`mascara.h`](https://github.com/michaelnmmeyer/mascara/blob/master/mascara.h).
-A C11 compiler is required, which means either GCC or CLang on Unix.
+You'll need a C11 compiler, which means either GCC or CLang on Unix.

 A command-line tool `mascara` is included.
 To compile and install it: